themaceoftime/OoT-Randomizer/README.md

   * Setting `Randomize Ocarina Song Notes` can now be set to either "row" of songs individually, i.e. "Frog Songs" or "Warp Songs", in additional to the "Off" and "All Songs" options.
   * MQ Dungeon settings have been replaced with `MQ Dungeons Mode` which allows finer selection of which dungeons are MQ, or how many are at random.
   * New setting `Shuffle Boss Entrances` allows boss rooms to be shuffled between dungeons.
 This is only available in glitchless logic.
+  * `Misc.
+Hints` has been expanded to a multiple select setting allowing you to fine-tune which set of misc hints to enable or disable.

 * **Gameplay**
   * Shortened the animation for equipping magic arrows.